matter-labs/zksync-web-era-docs/docs/reference/architecture/differences-with-ethereum.md

+---
+head:
+  - - meta
+    - name: "twitter:title"
+      content: SEO plugin
+    - name: "twitter:description"
+      content: "zkSync Era handles nearly all smart contracts based on the Ethereum Virtual Machine.
+Nevertheless, it is essential to recognize the following differences."
+---

 # Differences from Ethereum

 zkSync Era handles nearly all smart contracts based on the Ethereum Virtual Machine (EVM) and upholds high security standards,